mattermost/docs/source/process/security.md

 #### Review

-* To uphold security, quality and reliability standards, all potential changes submitted by open source contributors must pass an [accepting pull requests](https://docs.mattermost.com/process/help-wanted.html) vetting process prior to submission.
+* To uphold security, quality and reliability standards, all potential changes submitted by open source contributors must pass a [help wanted](https://handbook.mattermost.com/contributors/contributors/help-wanted) vetting process prior to submission.
 * Clarity and readability of code is enforced through [Mattermost style guides](https://docs.mattermost.com/developer/style-guide.html).
 * After submission, all proposed changes require at least two code reviews for reliability, quality and system security.
 * All open source contributions are available for public inspection and commentary before and after acceptance.